-Google Mountain View Campus in California Unveiled in New Renderings
+Google Mountain View Campus in California Unveiled in New Renderings:

 New renderings for the planned Google headquarters in Mountain view, California, has been released.
-The 18.6-acre Charleston East campus will hold on its grounds a two-storey building, with a total area of 595,000 sq ft, whose design will be the product of collaboration between Bjarke Ingels Group (BIG) and Heatherwick Studio.
+The 18.6-acre Charleston East google mountain view campus will hold on its grounds a two-storey building, with a total area of 595,000 sq ft, whose design will be the product of collaboration between Bjarke Ingels Group (BIG) and Heatherwick Studio.
 The Googleplex building, mainly, features a massive tent-like canopy on its top, which will be studded with photovoltaic cells.
 The canopy will also play a major role in regulating the indoor climate, air quality, and sound.